Social Policy Research Initiative Request for Proposals

 - People who have risk factors associated with falling into poverty

-- People who identify as members of racial/ethnic groups who are at greater risk of living in or falling into poverty due to economic marginalization produced through structural racism in North America, such as Black, Indigenous, and People of Color (BIPOC)
+- People who identify as members of racial/ethnic groups who are at greater risk of living in or falling into poverty due to economic marginalization produced through structural racism in the United States, such as Black, Indigenous, and People of Color (BIPOC)

-- Is the proposal addressing a pressing public policy issue in North America?
+- Is the proposal addressing a pressing public policy issue in the United States?
 How is this policy issue relevant to one or more of the populations described above?

 - Policy issue has a significant or disproportionate impact on low-income and/or economically marginalized populations